clvrmktg/clvr/content/insights/your-website-not-about-you/index.md

 Here's a hard truth: most business websites are built for the wrong person.

-Owners often approach a new site thinking, *“What do I want to say about my company?"* The result?
-A homepage that reads like a résumé, an “About" page that's more like a history book, and long-winded paragraphs that nobody outside the company cares about.
+Owners often approach a new site thinking, *"What do I want to say about my company?"* The result?
+A homepage that reads like a résumé, an "About" page that's more like a history book, and long-winded paragraphs that nobody outside the company cares about.

 But a website isn't meant to be a stage for you.
 It's a bridge for your customers.
 Its purpose is to help them solve a problem, make a decision, or feel confident enough to take action.